Curating food and art with a mission

 Chief Creative Officer

 Jenny is a professional chef, writer and artist with a special focus on experimental culinary content.
-Her background is in fine dining; she worked in Michelin-starred restaurants in both NYC and SF before launching her own consulting business and finding her niche with food, words and art.
+Her background is in fine dining; she worked in Michelin-starred restaurants in both NYC and SF before launching her own consulting business and finding her niche on the axis of food, vulnerability and identity.

 Jenny and her work has been profiled on Food Network (winning Beat Bobby Flay in 2016), Oxygen TV, NowTHIS, Food & Wine, Eater, Harper's Bazaar and more.
 Her full background and food portfolio can be seen at www.jennydorsey.co.